Gmail

 Forwarding messages to your Gmail account

-In addition to forwarding, you can have your Gmail account retrieve your email from a mailbox that you've created on our servers.
-Doing this make sure that your Gmail account contains everything in your mailbox with us, even if Gmail rejects the forwarded message.
+In addition to forwarding, you can also have your Gmail account retrieve your email from a mailbox that you've created on our servers.
+Doing both has two benefits:

 We should also mention that if you also use another mail program (such as Outlook or Thunderbird) to read your mail using the POP3 protocol, you must tell that program to leave mail on the server after the program reads it.
 If you don't do that, the program may delete the messages before Gmail can read them.
 Before continuing, make sure that you've set all other mail programs you use to leave a copy of your email messages on the server for at least a short time (a day should be sufficient).